MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 Note: The extra sentence describing results takes more space.
 Two longer bullet points that convey success are much stronger than four bullet points that only describe process (no matter what portion of your previous job you're leaving out).

+Second note: If you did coding-like technical things, talk about it.
+Whether that be scripting, Excel analyses, financial crunching, whatever.
+Technical experience helps smooth out the narrative of your transition into engineering.

 ## Education